The Farm Sector Development Department (FSDD) was created out of NABARD’s erstwhile Development Policy Department - Farm

-Based on the successful experience of Adivasi Development Programmes, NABARD embarked upon an ambitious programme of replicating the wadi (a small orchard of one or two acre with multiple crops) model across the country.
-In this direction, Tribal Development Fund (TDF) was created by NABARD with initial corpus of Rs.
-50 crore, out of its profits for the year 2003-04.
-The Fund has grown over the years and the credit balance as on December 31, 2022 was Rs 1,290 crore with total committed sanction of Rs 700 crore.
+Based on the successful experience of Adivasi Development Programmes, NABARD embarked upon an ambitious programme of replicating the small orchard of one or two acre with multiple crops) model across the country.
+In this direction, Tribal Development Fund (TDF) was created by NABARD with initial corpus of Rs.50 crore, out of its profits for the year 2003-04.
+The Fund has grown over the years and the credit balance as on 31 May, 2023 was Rs.1,258.77 crore with total committed sanction of Rs.780.21 crore.
 The projects under TDF are implemented by collaborating with State Governments, Krishi Vigyan Kendras (KVKs), NGOs and corporates.
-A comprehensive tribal development programme having wadi (small orchard) as the core component is being implemented for improving the livelihood of tribal population.
-Over the years, livelihood interventions with non-wadi activities viz. animal husbandry, sericulture, lac, NTFP etc. have also been included to cover landless tribal families.
+A comprehensive tribal development programme having small orchard as the core component is being implemented for improving the livelihood of tribal population.
+Over the years, livelihood interventions with non-orchard activities viz. animal husbandry, sericulture, lac, NTFP etc. have also been included to cover landless tribal families.

 d.
 Promotion of Farmer Producer Organisations

 Farmer Producer Organisation (PO) is a legal entity formed by primary producers, viz. farmers, milk producers, fishermen, weavers, rural artisans, craftsmen, etc. Producer Organisations have been considered to be one of the effective means of linking small producers with the agricultural value chain for the purpose of enhancing net income of producers.
 NABARD provides financial and development support to FPOs through the following programmes: